Crafty Kids Club

 Crafty Kids Club (French: Brico Club) is a French television series produced by Futurikon.
 The term "Brico" is a shortening of "bricolage", meaning to construct things from what is available - relating to the main characters' main intent for their club.

 The series focuses on the everyday lives of a group of four children - Matt, Clara, Li-Mei and Ben - who are skilled in handcrafted creations out of recycled material.
 They prefer to create any new ideas collaboratively and mainly use their expertise, in order to solve various problems of the other townsfolk.

 Broadcast

 The French version aired in Europe on France 5's Zouzous programming block since 2013, and in Canada on Unis since 2016.

-The English version aired in The Philippines on Discovery Kids since 2013.
+The English version aired in The Philippines on Discovery Kids in 2013.